If You Lose Your COVID-19 Vaccination Card, It Can Be Replaced -- Here's How

 “Once they were able to determine I was in their system, then it’s a lot easier,” she said.

-She said she is picking up her new card at the end of the week.MORE NEWS: Pit Bull, Akita Escape Walker And Attack Two Smaller Dogs In Palatine; One Smaller Dog Dies
+She said she is picking up her new card at the end of the week.MORE NEWS: App Lets You Rent A Swimming Pool, Just In Time For The Sweltering Summer Months

 As for those who got their shots at clinics put on by the City of Chicago in need of a new card, there is a specific email address, covid19vaccine@cityofchicago.org, that you need to email to ask for a new one.
 More information is available here.